-Charge the supplied EN-EL15c battery before use.
+Charge the supplied EN-EL15c rechargeable Li-ion battery before use.
 The battery can be charged while inserted in the camera by connecting the camera to an optional EH-8P AC adapter using the supplied USB cable.

 ✓ Cautions: Using Batteries